Education in Taoyuan City: Lun-Sin Junior High School

 In 1994, the Government provisioned the development of Long-Sing Junior High School.
 Following 5 years of planning and construction, the school officially opened in August 1999, with an initial enrollment of 513 students in 13 classes.
 Today, the school has expanded to 42 classes, with a total of 1,488 students.

 Sin-Wu Junior High School

 This school is located on Jhongsing Rd., Xinwu District on a campus site.

-History

-Sinwu Junior High School was founded in 1956.
-In the beginning, the school was named "Yangmei Junior High School, Sinwu Division", with only three classes.
-In 1957, the school was renamed "Taoyuan County Sinwu Primary High School".
-Mr. Hsu Ming-Chao was assigned to be the first principal.
-In fall of 1968, the government implemented nine-year compulsory education, and the school name was changed to "Taoyuan County Sinwu Junior High School".
-Afterwards, under succeeding principals' leadership, Sinwu Junior High School kept growing and developing.
-Now Sinwu Junior High School has a history of more than 50 years.
-All students and faculty members are proud to be a part of Sinwu Junior High School’s history.